MoDukhi6/MoDukhi6/README.md

 - 🌱 I’m currently learning Software engineer (last year).
 - 💞️ I’m looking to collaborate on a job or a project related to my interests.
 - 📫 How to reach me: mohamaddukhi6@gmail.com
-- ⚡ Fun fact: I have 12 years of experience in the hardware industry and 3 years of coding in different languages.
-I'm also a gamer too.
+- ⚡ Fun fact: I have 10+ years of self-learning experience in the hardware industry and 3 years of coding in different languages.

 <!---
 MoDukhi6/MoDukhi6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.